 The option to publish dashboards to external people can be disabled for your tenant via

-My account - Profile - Disable published dashboards.
+Account - Settings - No published dashboards.

 A dashboard page consists of one or more widgets.
 These widgets combine into a so-called "grid"